 When did 6% vacation pay start in Ontario?

-The increased entitlement to vacation pay (6% vacation pay) for employees with five or more years of employment only apply to vacation entitlement years or stub periods that end on or after December 31, 2017.
+The increased entitlement to vacation pay (6% vacation pay) for employees with five or more years of employment only applies to vacation entitlement years or stub periods that end on or after December 31, 2017.
 Employers are not required to provide the increased entitlements if the vacation entitlement year or stub period ended before December 31, 2017.

 When will my vacation pay be paid out?